 In both my personal life and professional life, “changing my hat” is something I’m very used to doing.
 As an extroverted introvert (who has also worked in retail for many years in the past), I often find myself having to very quickly flick a switch between a variety of emotions and personality traits.
 Nervous > confident, melancholy > elated, devastated > ecstatic, casual > professional, doubtful > certain, opinionated > sheepish, relaxed > constrained, paint > pencil, abstract > realism – you get the idea.
 My wardrobe is full of hats.
 How about yours?

 Anyway, Café Fiasco not only shows you how my mind frantically fleets from one thing to another, but also the breadth of my techniques, styles and general artistry as a painter.
 The entire body of work reveals my everyday life in the form of still life paintings (views from home, books, plants and coffee) juxtaposed with spontaneous abstracts that expose my distracted, erratic and creative psyche.

 I must tell you that these pieces mean a heck of a lot; I don’t think I’ve ever felt so connected to artwork before.
 So, the prospect of launching such a personal collection makes me feel uneasy and vulnerable.
 Today, I even had the passing thought of keeping them all.
 Now, that’s just nuts.
 Better change my hat.

 The first 12 pieces from Café Fiasco will launch privately (with a password) for my subscribers on Friday 23rd July at 6pm BST, and Saturday 24th July at 9am BST for rest of the world.
-The second 12 pieces will launch in August (date TBC).
+The second 12 pieces will launch throughout the rest of 2021 – and each work will be released one-by-one.
 You can sign up to my mailing list here.

 20″ x 22″